-The educational programme starts with the "Eye Opener", specifically linked to our Congress Main Theme Collaborating For Success with a focus on Orthopaedics & Traumatology Research.
-Discussion around "Collaboration In Research" will be led by Professor Søren Overgaard from the Copenhagen University Hospital, in Denmark.
+The educational programme starts with the "Eye Opener", with a focus on Orthopaedics & Traumatology Research.
+Discussion around "Modern Technologies in Orthopaedics.
+Challenging Ethics and Outcomes" will be led by Professor Theofilos Karachalios from the University of Thessaly, in Larissa, Greece.

-Basic knowledge on musculoskeletal tumours and infections will follow this introductory presentation and a deep summary of spine conditions - both in orthopaedics and traumatology - will bridge the content towards the key aspects of trauma in lower and upper limb to close the first day's programme.
-As of Thursday morning, an extensive chapter on the fundamental knowledge within basic sciences will launch the second half-day of the new CRC programme format.
+An extensive chapter on the fundamental knowledge within basic sciences will follow the CRC programme format.
 The rest of orthopaedics reviewed by each subspecialty with the most important information from the fields of paediatrics and reconstructive surgery of bones and joints will wrap up the module after a short focus on sports medicine.
-General conditions, treatments and possible complications are presented and explained in the syllabus 2024; a reference publication where each chapter includes three to five questions under the MCQ exam format.
+Basic knowledge on musculoskeletal tumours and infections will follow and a deep summary of spine conditions - both in orthopaedics and traumatology - will bridge the content towards the key aspects of trauma in lower and upper limb to close the programme.
+General conditions, treatments and possible complications are presented and explained in the syllabus 2025; a reference publication where each chapter includes three to five questions under the MCQ exam format.
 These questions, directly linked to the main highlights of the corresponding topic and clearly addressing established core knowledge, aim to actively involve the audience and to give specific examples of a standard interim assessment.